 Matt lives in Irondequoit with his wife Heather, and daughters Isabella and Sophia.
 Matt started playing lacrosse when he was 5 years old at Shove Park in Camillus NY.
 He played at Niagara University before he transferred to Oswego and played a semester there as well.
 Matt then played box lacrosse at various locations until he was 30 years old.

-He started coaching girls lacrosse in 2010 for West Irondequoit Youth and has coached over 250 games in his 9 year career.
-FCA 2023/2022, 2 years being an assistant / head coach.
+He started coaching girls lacrosse in 2010 for West Irondequoit Youth and has coached over 260 games in his career.
+Matt currently serves as the Head Coach of FCA 2023 team, and he is US Lacrosse Level 2 certified coach.
 He is US Lacrosse Level 1 certified coach.
 He served on the Board of Directors as the Vice President of West Irondequoit Youth Lacrosse for 6 years and he is currently on the Irondequoit Invitational Lacrosse Tournament committee.
 “I always said I am by far a better coach than I was ever a player.
 My philosophy is effort, attitude and respect go a long way, every player needs to give their best effort, have a positive attitude and respect EVERYONE.
 I tell my team you will make mistakes, you will have failure but how you react afterwards is the difference between a good player and a great player.”

 What appeals to you about FCA’s program/model?
 One word: “Message, whether it’s the positive message from the coaches or from the bible it’s the message that means a lot to me.
 When exploring clubs in the area for my daughter I always heard about FCA boys, it was exciting to get on the ground floor of FCA girls in this area.
 Never did I think the experience for my daughter would influence her as much as it has these past 2 seasons.
 The huddles are amazing, FCA takes a scripture from the bible and connects that to playing lacrosse then life in general makes the players more relaxed as they understand that God and Jesus are with them always.
 It’s very refreshing to know in this age of youth sports that there is a club that is more interested in growing these kids as leaders and good Christians instead of the constant pressure of winning at all cost.
 The prayers and leadership qualities that these girls show is astonishing.”